Joshington1/Joshington1.github.io/README.md

 ## Contact

-Feel free to reach out to me via email at thejoshington1@gmail.com or connect with me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/samson-adesanya-43a1b3233/).
+Feel free to reach out to me via email at vaibhavjumde97@gmail.com or connect with me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/vaibhav-jumde-51004b170/).

 ---

-Thank you for visiting my portfolio repository...
+Thank you for visiting my portfolio repository!